Ivan Marconi: Savona

 In August 2010, he was loaned to Savona with option to sign him in co-ownership deal from Lumezzane.
 On 23 June 2011 Savona excised the option.
 In June 2012 Savona acquired him outright.

 Cremonese

 On 7 July 2015 Marconi was signed by Cremonese.

 Monza

 On 5 January 2019, he joined Monza.

 Palermo

 On 20 August 2020, Marconi moved to Serie C club Palermo.
 He was a protagonist of the club's successful 2021–22 Serie C campaign that saw the Rosanero winning the promotion playoffs, becoming a fan favourite also thanks to his iconic bicycle kick save in the first leg of the playoff final against Padova.
 After being confirmed for the club's 2022–23 Serie B campaign, Marconi also proved to be a valid player at the second division level, scoring three goals during the first half of the season.

+He left Palermo by the end of the 2023–24 season following the expiration of his contract.

+Virtus Entella

+On 23 July 2024, Marconi signed with Virtus Entella.